Welcome to our Chinese vegetables and Chinese leafy greens page!

 Pea Shoots, Pea Leaves, or Pea Tips (豌豆苗)

-Dòu miáo has become fairly popular recently among the wide choice of Chinese vegetables and can usually be found all year around (at varying price points, of course).
-That said, the big season is in the fall and winter when you can get them more readily and for more reasonable prices (at least here in the US Northeast).
+Dòu miáo has become fairly popular recently, but the big season is during the fall and winter when you can get them more readily and for more reasonable prices (at least here in the US Northeast).
 Our theory on this is that during the spring and summer, farmers are growing beans and peas for the beans and peas!
 So there’s no reason to harvest the leaves; during this time pea leaves may sell for as high as $6.49 a pound.
 Yes, they are light in weight but $6.49 a pound is starting to approach close to the price of a good cut of beef!
 (Makes us miss Beijing wet markets, where we could get plentiful seasonal vegetables for a fraction of what they cost in the US!)

 We recently posted a Stir-Fried Pea Tips dish that looks great and tastes even better, especially if you’re a lover of leafy greens, like us.
 Give it a try if you can get your hands on some of these tender leaves!

 Cǎo tóu – Edible Clover (草头)

 Edible clover or cǎo tóu (草头) has a sweet and light grassy flavor, and cooks very quickly.
 Although some types of clover are edible, there are different varieties––some of which can be toxic.
 Like mushrooms, you have to know what you’re doing if you want to go out and forage for them.
 This is another vegetable where I am at a loss how to pronounce in Cantonese so best to use the Mandarin name and pronunciation.